-At the heart of a good game is a set of mechanics—the rules the game is played by.
+At the heart of a good game is a set of mechanics—the rules by which the game is played.
 These rules and the player's imagination define the majority of the experience.
-Art, sound, story, and characters are important components.
-But, without good gameplay, your game will fail.
+Art, sound, story, and characters are important components, but without good gameplay, your game will fail.

 Nothing demonstrates this better than a good board game.
 And truly great board games of the past often had very simple rules and game pieces.
 Think of chess, backgammon, or some of your childhood favorites, like Chutes and Ladders or Candy Land.
 Games like chess and backgammon have stood the test of time because of their great mechanics and the emergent play that comes from those mechanics.

 To demonstrate your abilities as a game designer, we would like you to design and document a simple board game.
 Please follow the instructions below carefully, including documentation.
 You will be submitting your documentation for evaluation, not sending us all the board materials.

 This year, all games will use the theme "Privilege."
 You may incorporate this theme and interpret this word as you see fit for your design, but the use of the theme must be evident and well explained.

 Your game can be designed for any audience—young, old, niche—the intended audience is your choice.

 - Your game must have a game board

 - Your board can be any size or shape, but must fit within one 11"x17" piece of paper